Michelle Jenneke: Media coverage

-In July 2012, videos of Jenneke dancing during her pre-race warmup before the 100 m hurdles race at the 2012 World Junior Championships in Athletics in Barcelona went viral on YouTube.
+In July 2012, videos of Jenneke's pre-game warmup dance before the 100 m hurdles race at the 2012 World Junior Championships in Athletics in Barcelona went viral on YouTube.
 One clip received 19 million views by the following week and was featured on the American late-night talk show The Tonight Show.

 Jenneke acted in a short comedic video produced by the website The Chive titled Forever Alone Meets Michelle Jenneke, playing herself in a piece referencing her viral video.
 The video had received over 10 million views on YouTube by 2014.

 In January 2013, Jenneke was ranked tenth on AskMen.com's 99 Most Desirable Women 2013.
 She was featured in the 2013 Sports Illustrated Swimsuit Issue.

 In 2014, Jenneke was featured in a video-heavy mobile computing app on stretching techniques called Stretch with Michelle Jenneke.
 Early the same year, she was a star in the Top Gear Sydney Festival, racing a Nissan GT-R.

+In 2016, Jenneke's mother Nicky reflected on Michelle's personal spiritual values and convictions, noting in an interview with The Courier-Mail that Michelle's experience serving as a short-term Christian missionary in Tanzania was a "great learning experience", which helped her to appreciate the joy people who "live with absolutely nothing" can have.
+"It consolidated that idea in her head that you can’t control everything," she explained, "If she makes someone smile by doing her dance that’s great.
+If she makes someone cringe she’s a great believer in turn your computer off, don’t look."

+Due to the large number of "very graphic messages from men" received on Michelle's social media accounts, her mother filters them for her.
+Nicky Jenneke explained the arrangement: "I do the censorship, she doesn't need to be looking at that."